Tentang Kami | Kamus SABDA Mobile

 • leap(v = verb.motion) jump - cause to jump or leap; "the trainer jumped the tiger through the hoop"

-• Derived forms noun leap1, noun leap4
+• Derived form noun leap1, noun leap4

 Sample sentence: